Read the passage and mark A,B,C or D for blanks (1 to 6).

 Câu 20

-AHowever, the influence of the fact that how they perceive the world dominates an individual’s online feed.
+CHowever, the influence of the fact that how they perceive the world dominates an individual’s online feed.

-BTherefore, how they perceive the world influences much on the content that dominates an individual’s online feed.
+DTherefore, how they perceive the world influences much on the content that dominates an individual’s online feed.

 💡